T-Hawk (wrestler): T-Hawk (2013–2018)

 After a month of tension between T-Hawk and the rest of his Monster Express stablemates, he would leave the unit to join Verserk on September 25.
 On June 11, 2017 T-Hawk defeated Naruki Doi in the final to win the 2017 King of Gate tournament.
 He would receive his Open the Dream Gate Championship title shot on July 23 at "Kobe Pro Wrestling Festival 2017", but was defeated by Yamato.

 On September 18, 2017 at Dangerous Gate, Verserk defeated Jimmyz in a five-on-five no disqualification elimination match where the losing unit would be forced to disband.
 T-Hawk was the only survivor, having eliminated the final three opponents: Genki Horiguchi, Ryo Saito and Jimmy Susumu.
 It marked the beginning of the end of the five-year existence of the Jimmyz, who were granted a farewell tour until October.

-Oriental Wrestling Entertainment (2018–present)
+Oriental Wrestling Entertainment (2018–2021)

 In early 2018, Cima announced his departure from Dragon Gate after 21 years working for the promotion, and also announced the formation of a new promotion, Oriental Wrestling Entertainment (OWE), to be primarily based in China.
 As well as Cima, T-Hawk, El Lindaman and Takehiro Yamamura also left Dragon Gate to join OWE.
 OWE's inaugural event was held on May 7.
 On June 22, representing OWE, T-Hawk debuted in Wrestle-1.
 The rest of the OWE roster soon debuted in the promotion too, and named themselves "Strong Hearts", later recruiting Dezmond Xavier and Zachary Wentz to the group.
 Strong Hearts also debuted for DDT Pro Wrestling in September, defeating All Out (Konosuke Takeshita, Akito (wrestler), Shunma Katsumata and Yuki Iino.
 Representing Strong Hearts he won the Wrestle-1 Championship on January 5, 2019 defeating Shotaro Ashino.